Modified Track Master's Program

 18 Credit Hours

-Foundations of Education of the D/HH: History and Trends
+Foundations of Education of the D/HH: History, Trends and Culture

 Auditory Development with D/HH children